openmm/openmm/docs-source/usersguide/application.rst

 Yet another option is to load files created by the CHARMM setup tools, or other compatible tools such as VMD.
 Those include a :file:`psf` file containing topology information, and an ordinary PDB file for the atomic coordinates.
-(Coordinates can also be loaded from CHARMM coordinate or restart files using the CharmmCrdFile and CharmmRstFile classes).
+(Coordinates can also be loaded from CHARMM coordinate or restart files using the :class:`CharmmCrdFile` and :class:`CharmmRstFile` classes).
 In addition, you must provide a set of files containing the force field definition to use.
 This can involve several different files with varying formats and filename extensions such as :file:`par`, :file:`prm`, :file:`top`, :file:`rtf`, :file:`inp`,